How to Ensure Success for Your Service-Based Business in an eCommerce World

 - Build a (primarily local) social media following.

 While there are many ways to optimize your site, these are great places to start.
 They’ll help you get discovered by potential local customers whenever they begin Google searching for a solution to their problem that you are uniquely qualified to fix.

-In addition, reviews allow you to demonstrate active listening.
+Also, reviews allow you to demonstrate active listening.
 You can address customer pain points by responding to reviews and build customer loyalty by showing empathy, understanding, and a willingness to be the best solution to their problems.